You've reached the homepage of Maura Johnston.

 I'm a writer and editor who teaches at Boston College.
 I live in Boston with my cat, Nuno.

-I've written about music and culture for 20 years, with pieces published in The New York Times, Time, The Boston Globe, and Rolling Stone, among others.
-In 2013 I founded the culture periodical Maura Magazine.
+I've written about music and culture for more than 20 years, with pieces published in The New York Times, Time, The Boston Globe, and Rolling Stone, as well as a bunch of now-defunct outlets that only live on the Wayback Machine.

 I'm an adjunct instructor in the journalism department at Boston College, where I teach two classes: Writing About Popular Music and Journalism and New Media.